Overcoming anxiety after a narcissistic relationship.

-When you’ve got so much on your mind, you might feel your Heart to start beating faster, your hands might start to shake, your tummy might begin to hurt, then your breathing might start to become shallow.
+When you’ve got so much on your mind, you might feel your heart to start beating faster, and your hands might start to shake, your tummy might begin to hurt, then your breathing might start to become shallow.
 You then start telling yourself something must be wrong, feeding your anxiety more.
 You start to feel dizzy and confused.

-self-help step.
+Self-help step.
 Going out in fresh air may help.
 Or calling a calming influence positive friend to help neutralise those thoughts.

-If it because the narcissist used to call you “fat” so you feel anxious about your weight, you may then comfort eat to make yourself feel better, this will simply feed you anxiety as then you’ll feel guilty for eating so much.
+If it because the narcissist used to call you “fat” so you feel anxious about your weight, you might then comfort eat to make yourself feel better, this will simply feed you anxiety as then you’ll feel guilty for eating so much.
 Again the start of another cycle.

-You need to take control back of your anxiety, simple baby steps one moment at a time
+You need to take control back of your anxiety.
+Simple baby steps one moment at a time

-self-help step.
+Self-help step.
 Keeping a written food diary so you’re aware and become accountable for what your eating, then when anxiety hits instead of grabbing that piece of cake, put your shoes and coat on a make your self walk out the door, make sure you’re telling yourself this will help make you feel better.
 Take photos on route think of the good things in your life or good thoughts about what you’d like to achieve, then believe in yourself.
 Perhaps take up jogging, it releases endorphins, helping your state of mind and your body.
 You’ll feel so much better within yourself.
 It might seem impossible right now.
 I get that.
 Start believing in you then start achieving.
-If others can do it so can you.
-Don’t dive in take it to slow you can do it.
+If others can do it, so can you.
+Don’t dive in, take it to slow; you can do it.

-self help step.
-Again simple steps to break the habit. drink one glass of wine, then drink a glass of water, then wine than water, creating a new cycle, this will fill you up so you drink less wine.
-You’ll feel better in the morning and you’ll slowly regain control.
-We all have bad days for no reason, whatever happens, try not to be hard on yourself.
+Self-help step.
+Again simple steps to break the habit.
+Drink one glass of wine, then drink a glass of water, then wine than water, creating a new cycle, this will fill you up, so you drink less wine.
+You’ll feel better in the morning, and you’ll slowly regain control, we all have bad days for no reason, whatever happens, try not to be hard on yourself.

-Irrational anxiety, not completely your minds have been that messed up by the narcissist it’s completely understandable that you now suffer from anxiety, it’s normal and you’re not alone. with irrational anxiety, your mind has no explanation as to why you are having anxiety or a panic attack.
-Then the cycle continues and you start to have a panic about having a panic attack and the irrational thoughts are feeding your own anxiety.
+Irrational anxiety, not completely your minds have been that messed up by the narcissist it’s completely understandable that you now suffer from anxiety, it’s normal, and you’re not alone.
+With irrational anxiety, your mind has no explanation as to why you are having anxiety or a panic attack.
+Then the cycle continues, and you start to have a panic about having a panic attack and the irrational thoughts are feeding your own anxiety.
 You can stop this cycle.

-Your mind causes your body to panic, which then causes your mind to panic some more, again the same cycle begins.
+Your mind causes your body to panic, which then causes your mind to panic some more, again, the same cycle begins.
 You can stop this cycle.

-self-help step. get an anchor though.
+Self-help step.
+Get an anchor though.
 Anything you feel happy about or something that makes you happy.
 Something you’re looking forward to.
 Start focusing on that, tell yourself how excited you are or where interrupting those negative thoughts ever time they try to creep back in.
-When you look at the positive your mind will tell yourself you’re excited, allowing for your body to calm down.
+When you look at the positive, your mind will tell yourself you’re excited, allowing for your body to calm down.

-self- help step.
-If the narcissist was the cause to the start of your anxiety read everything about them so you know exactly what you’re dealing with, this will help you go no contact, and will help your anxiety recovery.
+Self- help step.
+If the narcissist was the cause to the start of your anxiety read everything about them, so you know exactly what you’re dealing with, this will help you go no contact and will help your anxiety recovery.

 Three more self-help steps to stop anxiety symptoms.

-Step One. concentrate on your breathing deep long breath in hold as long as you can, exhale completely focusing on your breathing for 3-5 minutes.
+Step One.
+Concentrate on your breathing deep long breath in hold as long as you can, exhale completely focusing on your breathing for 3-5 minutes.

 Step Three close your eyes, count down from 30 if a random negative thought enters your head go back up to 30 try and find positive thought only.